bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/create-signed-ipa-for-xcode.md

 - ios
 - code-signing
 - app-store
-summary: You can easily create a signed IPA for your Xcode project with Bitrise.
+description: You can easily create a signed IPA for your Xcode project with Bitrise.
 All you need to do is set the relevant inputs of our Xcode Archive & Export for iOS step!
 redirect_from: []